-The word ‘Frightening’ (Adjective) describes something that causes fear, alarm, or intense unease, often due to danger, uncertainty, or a threatening presence.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Frightening’ correctly in sentences.
+The word ‘Frightening’ is an adjective that describes something that causes fear, alarm, or intense unease, often because it seems dangerous, unpredictable, or emotionally unsettling.
+In this guide, you’ll learn the full frightening meaning definition synonyms and antonyms, etymology, and practical example sentences you can use in everyday writing and conversation.

 Frightening Explained in Depth